-1.5 The Council will seek to apply the generic management plan and specific area guidance in a robust and consistent manner when considering development proposals in CAs.
+1.5 The council will seek to apply the generic management plan and specific area guidance in a robust and consistent manner when considering development proposals in CAs.
 Proposals that deviate from these guidance parameters will need to be fully justified.
+Until relevant specific design guidance for individual CAs has been prepared, the existing management plans should still be consulted in relation to design matters that are unique to that CA.